-Previous reports have found that running shoes that promote greater range of motion in the forefoot increases activation of the shank muscles during running (Chen et al.2014), which greatly strengthens these muscles over time, allowing the runner to harness better landing stability and balance control.
-Furthermore, a greater range of motion in the medial forefoot enhances muscle activity in the calf musculature (Chen, Hsieh, Shih, & Shiang, 2012), which also plays an important role in helping strengthen the lower leg.
+Even better, previous reports have found that running shoes that promote greater range of motion in the forefoot increases activation of the shank muscles during running (Chen et al.2014), which greatly strengthens these muscles over time, allowing a runner to harness better landing stability and prevents the foot from shifting into extreme positions.

 References: